 In the coming seasons, Edris will return to the San Francisco Opera and Opéra national de Bordeaux and make her debut at Opéra de Limoges.
 Other roles in her repertoire include Violetta in La traviata, Adina in L’elisir d’amore, Norina in Don Pasquale, Tina in Flight, Micaëla in Carmen, Mimì and Musetta in La Bohème, and Leïla in Les pêcheurs de perles.
 On the concert stage, she has performed Fauré’s Requiem and Mahler’s Symphony No. 4.

-Amina Edris is a winner of the Deborah Riedel award in the Joan Sutherland and Richard Bonynge Bel Canto Competition, as well as a winner at the prestigious Sydney Eisteddfod McDonald’s Operatic Aria Competition, the Palm Springs Opera Guild Competition 2016, and the 2014 Metropolitan Opera National Council Auditions, where she was awarded a Western Regional Special Encouragement Award.
-She holds a Bachelor of Music from University of Canterbury, a post-graduate diploma from the San Francisco Conservatory of Music, and she studied at Dennis O’Neill’s Wales International Academy of Voice.
+Amina Edris was awarded First Prize and Audience Prize at the inaugural Concours Bordeaux Medoc Lyrique in 2018, is a winner of the Deborah Riedel award in the Joan Sutherland and Richard Bonynge Bel Canto Competition, and was a winner at the prestigious Sydney Eisteddfod McDonald’s Operatic Aria Competition.
+Ms. Edris participated in the Merola Opera Program after completing her studies, subsequently becoming an Adler Fellow at the San Francisco Opera.
+She holds a Bachelor of Music from University of Canterbury, a Masters from the Wales International Academy of Voice, and a post-graduate diploma from the San Francisco Conservatory of Music.